Wood Nettle

 Nettle family (Urticaceae)

 Cultivation: The preference is partial sun to medium shade, moist conditions, and a fertile loamy soil with abundant organic matter.
-Because of its stinging hairs and tendency to spread, this is a plant that you would probably not want to plant near the house, except possibly as a privacy barrier.
+Because of its stinging hairs and tendency to spread, you probably would not want to cultivate this plant near the house, except possibly as a privacy barrier.

-Range & Habitat: The Wood Nettle is common in central and northern Illinois, but uncommon or absent in parts of southern Illinois (see Distribution Map).
-Habitats include moist floodplain woodlands, mesic woodlands, shady seeps, and other moist places in wooded areas.
+Range & Habitat: The native Wood Nettle is common in central and northern Illinois, but it is uncommon or absent in parts of southern Illinois (see Distribution Map).
+Habitats include moist floodplain woodlands, moist bottomland woodlands, mesic woodlands, shady seeps, and other moist places in wooded areas.
 Various deciduous trees (e.g., elms, maples, or sycamore) dominate the habitats where the Wood Nettle occurs.

 Faunal Associations: The caterpillars of the following butterflies feed on the foliage: Polygonia comma (Comma), Polygonia interrogationis (Question Mark), and Vanessa atalanta (Red Admiral).
-White-Tailed Deer also graze on the foliage of Wood Nettle occasionally, notwithstanding the stinging hairs.
+Other insect feeders include caterpillars of the moths Bomolocha edictalis (Large Bomolocha) and Bomolocha sordidula (Sordid Bomolocha), leaf-mining larvae of the fly Agromyza subnigripes, and the stink bug Proxys punctulatus.
+White-tailed Deer also browse on the foliage of Wood Nettle occasionally, notwithstanding the stinging hairs.
 When this plant forms dense colonies in wooded areas, it provides valuable cover for wildlife.

-Photographic Location: A floodplain woodland in Vermillion County, Illinois.
+Photographic Location: A floodplain woodland in Vermilion County, Illinois.
 The Wood Nettle in the photographs wasn't in bloom.
-The plant with narrow leaves on the lower- to middle-right of the lower photograph is Galium aparine (Cleavers).

 Comments: This native plant is often mistaken for the introduced Urtica dioica (Stinging Nettle).
 Both species have stinging hairs and a similar appearance.
-However, the Wood Nettle has alternate leaves, while Stinging Nettle has pairs of opposite leaves along its stems.
+However, the Wood Nettle has some alternate leaves, while Stinging Nettle has pairs of opposite leaves only.
 There are also differences in the characteristics of their flowers.
 Another similar species, Boehmeria cylindrica (False Nettle), also has opposite leaves, but it lacks stinging hairs altogether.
 Like other members of the Nettle family, the Wood Nettle lacks showy flowers because they are wind-pollinated, rather than pollinated by insects.
-Some people may regard this species as an undesirable woodland weed because of its stinging hairs and unassuming appearance, but it has some ecological value as indicated above.
+Some people may regard this species as an undesirable woodland weed because of its stinging hairs and unassuming appearance, but it is an important host plant of some native butterflies.

 Return